 - a.
 Discharge from hospital/medical clinic/centre except those from toilet (excluding isolation ward toilet) is regarded as trade effluent regulated under the Sewerage and Drainage (Trade Effluent) Regulations [TER].
 Written Approval (WA) for discharge of trade effluent into the public sewerage system shall be obtained from PUB. - b.
-The discharge to a public sewer shall not contain any of the substances specified in Regulation 9 of the TER.
-In particular, the following types of biohazardous wastes shall not be discharged to the public sewer. - i.
+The discharge to a public sewerage system shall not contain any of the substances specified in Regulation 9 of the TER.
+In particular, the following types of biohazardous wastes shall be properly segregated and not be discharged to the public sewerage system. - i.
 Any waste specified in the Environmental Public Health (Toxic Industrial Waste) Regulations.
-These include pathological, pharmaceutical, chemical and contaminated waste, etc. - ii.
-Blood waste, infectious waste and other waste contaminated or likely contaminated with pathogens of an infectious disease. - iii.
-Radioactive waste unless it has been decayed to a safe level in accordance with NEA's requirement before discharging to sewer. - c.
-Discharge from isolation wards (including toilets in the isolated ward) for infectious diseases patients shall be conveyed via separate sanitary pipes to disinfection plant for disinfection before discharging to public sewer.
+These include pathological, pharmaceutical, chemical and contaminated waste, etc. - i.
+Blood waste, infectious waste and other waste contaminated or likely contaminated with pathogens of an infectious disease. - ii.
+Radioactive waste unless it has been decayed to a safe level in accordance with NEA's requirement before discharging to sewer.

+- c.
+Discharge from isolation wards (including toilets in the isolated ward) for infectious diseases patients shall be conveyed via separate sanitary pipes to disinfection plant for disinfection before discharging to public sewerage system.
 The trade effluent and disinfectant in disinfection plant shall be thoroughly mixed and have sufficient contact time.
-Its disinfected effluent discharge to the public sewer shall contain at least 0.5ppm of residual chlorine.
+Its disinfected effluent discharge to the public sewerage system should contain at least 3ppm of free chlorine which is in accordance with the National Infection Prevention & Control (Guidelines for Acute Healthcare Facilities) 2017 guide by MOH. - d.
+Disinfection plant shall be placed in a location with leak/overflow containment measures designed by the QP.